Developer(s) – Nintendo EPD

 Since the 3D Mario formula has existed for over 20 years, it would be more than reasonable to think there would be no issues with the controls; and so there aren’t.
 Super Mario Odyssey plays out as seamlessly as any other 3D Mario game since Super Mario 64, and the way in which new combat abilities and enemy abilities that Mario can adopt are also seamlessly integrated into the rest of the formula.

 Lifespan – 9/10

 The base game will take players there around 10 hours to complete, but after which, that hardly even counts as scratching the surface.
-Each level has a number of collectibles to pick up that is unfathomable compared to every other Super Mario game before it.
-It will easily make for 60-70 plus hours of gameplay, and an excellent addition to the collection of extremely long games on the Nintendo Switch along with Breath of the Wild, Xenoblade Chronicles 2 and Skyrim.
+Each level has a number of collectibles to pick up that are unfathomable compared to every other Super Mario game before it.
+It will easily make for 60-70 plus hours of gameplay, and an excellent addition to the collection of extremely long games on the Nintendo Switch along with Breath of the Wild, Xenoblade Chronicles 2, and Skyrim.